vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 This is absolutely not clear when setting up the scopes for the first time.
 The difference between a few days to _several weeks_ could have a significant impact on a project's success.

-And in keeping with the trend of inconsistent and unclear messaging, the sidebar for the consent screen includes conflicting information with the FAQ documentation.
+And in keeping with the trend of inconsistent and unclear messaging, the sidebar for the consent screen displays conflicting information with the FAQ documentation.

 <br />
 ![sidebar-scopes](/assets/img/posts/app-approval-hell/sidebar-scopes.png)